peterhinch/micropython-font-to-py/FONT_TO_PY.md

  1. Font file path.
 Must be a ttf or otf file.
  2. Height in pixels.
  3. Output file path.
-Must have a .py extension.
+Must have a .py extension otherwise a binary font file will be created; in this instance a warning message is output.

 ### Optional arguments: